pbyrne84/pbyrne84.github.io/IntelliJCheatSheet.md

 ![navigate-all.png](images/intellij/navigate-all.png)

 I just use this shortcut for methods/symbols as it is CMD-SHIFT-ALT-O is a bit too contortionist.
-You could use this keyboard shortcut instead of the more refined ones but you may give yourself a headache without realising why.
+You could use this keyboard shortcut instead of the more refined ones, but you may give yourself a headache without realizing why.
 I give myself lots of headaches, the potential of headaches gives me headaches.

 ### Open Recent Project (CMD-Shift-A Open Recent)
 Lists the recent projects you had open which allows you to re-open them quickly.

+### Extend selection/Deselect selection Cmd-up/Cmd-down (ctrl-w/ctrl-shift-w)
+I add the Windows/Linux shortcuts to the Mac as they are one-handed and I use them a lot.
+Plus, I end up hitting Cmd-R as using Cmd and Ctrl can feel like a 50-50 mix up in the OSX keymap and I end up closing the file when I hit Cmd-w as Ctrl-w did not work.

+50-50 mixup is a fighting game term when luck versus skill is involved, it is not regarded as good design.

 ## Running tests/Run actions
 I am a fan of only running the test/tests I am focussing on.
 The reasons for this is tests can and often bleed into other tests.